 CDIC was meant to protect your cash or term-deposit savings, not your investments.
 To be clear, here’s what CDIC Deposit Insurance protects and doesn’t protect.

 What Is Covered

 - Chequing accounts

-- Term deposits (like GICs) with original terms to maturity of 5 years or less
+- Term deposits (like GICs) with terms of 5 years or less

 - Debentures issued to evidence deposits by CDIC member institutions (other than banks)